-Think about the various systems that are working with your clients in order to implement the TCC model.
+Think about the various systems you are working with in order to implement the TCC model.
 Are you working inside a correctional facility?

 If yes, what do you have?
 What is it that you want?
 What do you need in order to meet your goals?